cristianofranco76/ExData_Plotting1/plot1/README.md

 	* copy the Histogram to a PNG Device with the defined width and height
 	* closing the PNG device

-## There is a sample of the PNG file created by the function.
+Ps.
+There is a sample of the PNG file created by the function in this repo.